RocketPuppy/Retrograde/RULES.md

 1. If you have no homeworld, you lose the game.
 2. Each of your assets orbit.
 Move the orbit token on your homeworld one space around the track.
-3. Each spacecraft heals any damage to its armor.
+3. Each of your spacecraft heals any damage to its armor.
-4. Each asset heals any damage it sustained due to bombardment.
+4. Each of your assets heals any damage it sustained due to bombardment.
+5. Each of your spacecraft regenerate their delta-vee.

 #### Maneuvers